 In the most general sense, Subversion handles binary files more gracefully than CVS does.
 Because CVS uses RCS, it can only store successive full copies of a changing binary file.
-But internally, Subversion expresses differences between files using a binary-differencing algorithm, regardless of whether they contain textual or binary data.
-That means that all files are stored differentially (compressed) in the repository, and small differences are always sent over the network.
+Subversion, however, expresses differences between files using a binary-differencing algorithm, regardless of whether they contain textual or binary data.
+That means that all files are stored differentially (compressed) in the repository.